November in

 Sea temperature

-In Bangkok, the average seawater temperature in November is 29°C (84.2°F).
+In Bangkok, in November, the average water temperature is 29°C (84.2°F).

 Daylight

-On the first day of November in Bangkok, sunrise is at 06:12 and sunset at 17:50.
-On the last day of the month, sunrise is at 06:25 and sunset at 17:48 +07.
+On the first day of the month, sunrise is at 06:12 and sunset at 17:50.
+On the last day of November, sunrise is at 06:25 and sunset at 17:48 +07.

 Sunshine

-The average sunshine in November in Bangkok, Thailand, is 7.8h.
+The average sunshine in November is 7.8h.

 UV index